treksavvy

 Olight's Ark lineup is confusing.

-That starts with the Arkfeld Ultra, because it sounds like the obvious top model if you are skimming names, but it is really a different branch from the ArkPro lights.
+The Arkfeld Ultra is often misunderstood as the obvious top model, but it is a different branch from the ArkPro lights.

-That matters because the ArkPro Lite, ArkPro, and ArkPro Ultra all support USB-C charging.
-The Arkfeld Ultra does not.
-It uses Olight's magnetic charger instead, which is the big reason it is not my default pick even though it is still a good light.
+This matters: the ArkPro Lite, ArkPro, and ArkPro Ultra all support USB-C charging.
+The Arkfeld Ultra does not, using Olight's magnetic charger instead.
+This is the main reason it is not my default pick, despite being a good light.

 If you want the short answer, buy the ArkPro Lite.

-It is the best Ark light for most people because it keeps the Ark line's real strengths, strong brightness, a beefy battery, tough construction, and a genuinely useful magnet, without making the lineup's tradeoffs harder than they need to be.
+It is the best Ark light for most because it retains the line's strengths: strong brightness, a beefy battery, tough construction, and a useful magnet, without unnecessary tradeoffs.

 How It Compares